AbrarAlzubaidi/AbrarAlzubaidi/README.md

-### Hello there 👋😊 I'm Abrar, A Computer Enginner and A Software Developre
+### Hello there 👋😊 I'm Abrar, A Computer Enginner and A Software Developer

 - 🔭 I’m currently working on a dynamic school website